 UFC President Dana White did not step back when faced with the adversities that the year 2020 brought to sports entertainment.
 He went head-on and put up some of the most anticipated and hugely entertaining cards for fight fans around the world.
 Needless to say, 2021 is going to be an equally amazing year.

-2020 saw the return of Conor McGregor in January and Jon Jones compete in possibly his last bout at the light heavyweight division.
+2020 saw the return of Conor McGregor in January and Jon Jones competed in possibly his last bout in the light heavyweight division.
 Additionally, Israel Adesanya fought twice in the same year, defending his championship belt against Yoel Romero and Paulo Costa.

 2020 also marked the return of Robert Whittaker and Dominick Cruz.
 Anderson Silva bid farewell to the UFC in the same year, with Henry Cejudo announcing his retirement from the sport.

 We have incredible fights on our way after an exciting 2020.
 While it’s interesting to note that the championship belts did not change hands in 2020, the end of a decade has fuelled some prolific title fights and hugely anticipated grudge matches.